The Circuit Maker

 Simple LED Circuit: Your First Electronics Project

 Build a simple LED circuit with a battery, resistor, and LED.
-Step-by-step instructions with a schematic, resistor calculation, and troubleshooting tips for complete beginners.
+Step-by-step instructions with schematic and resistor calculation.

 ·

-A simple LED circuit is the most basic electronics project: a battery, a resistor, and an LED connected in series.
+A simple LED circuit is the most basic electronics project you can build — a battery, a resistor, and an LED connected in series.
 It demonstrates the core principles of voltage, current, and resistance in a hands-on way and takes less than five minutes to build.
-If you've never built a circuit before, this is where to start.
+If you have never built a circuit before, this is where to start.

 Battery9V battery (or 2× AA with holder)$2–5